 - Membership access

 Counterparty also has a decentralized asset exchange where users can trade tokens without needing to store their private keys with a third party.

 Storj is a decentralized cloud storage service that allows users to rent space and bandwidth.
-Similar to torrents the data is broken up into tiny pieces and stored across multiple computers.
 The owner can access their data using a private key that assembles and decrypts the information.
-Users can earn a regular stream of storjcoins by leasing out their extra hard drive space.
+Also, users can earn a regular stream of storjcoins by leasing out their extra hard drive space.

 Foldingcoin is a decentralized supercomputer used as a protein folding simulator for medical research.
 It takes an incredible amount of computing power to fold proteins because it happens in a millionth of a second.
 Rather than investing millions of dollars in a centralized supercomputer, the network can combine the power of over 100,000 regular computers which produces over 40,000 teraflops of processing power.
-Participants are rewarded with a token for renting their CPU.
+Additionally, anyone who rents out their CPU get a token.

 Spells of Genesis

 Spells of Genesis is a fantasy card game created by issuing collectable tokens on the blockchain.
 Card tokens can be stored, traded, sold and are unforgeable because of the encrypted ledger system.